-One of the most powerful practices we can do to increase our health is earthing.
+One of the most powerful thing you can do to imporve your health now is to ground yourself to Earth.

 The power of connecting to the Earth